Mechanistic Data Attribution: Tracing the Training Origins of Interpretable LLM Units: Related Work

 \subsection{Training Data Attribution}

-Training Data Attribution (TDA) identifies how specific training examples influence model behavior, primarily through Influence Functions (IF) \citep{koh2017understanding}.
+Training data attribution aims to quantify the influence of specific training examples on model behavior, with foundational work establishing the use of IF in neural networks \citep{koh2017understanding}.
 To overcome the computational costs of Hessian-inverse calculations in LLMs, recent advancements leverage scalable approximations like EK-FAC \citep{george2018fast}.
 Building on these, \citet{grosse2023studyinglargelanguagemodel} utilized IF to explain output likelihood through MLP layers, while other works focus on general behavioral abilities \citep{kou2025which, Li_Sen_2025}.
 However, the influence of training data on intermediate functional components remains largely unexplored.
+A recent survey highlights the expanding scope of this field and underscores the necessity of bridging data attribution with mechanistic interpretability~\citep{deng:hal-05230469}.

-While recent studies have observed temporal correlations between specific data patterns and induction heads \citep{lee2025influencedynamicsstagewisedata, baker2025structuralinferenceinterpretingsmall}, they remain primarily observational.
-In contrast, we move beyond observation to conduct causal interventions that verify the impact of identified data on circuit formation.
-This provides new mechanistic insights into ICL and enables a practical methodology for fine-grained training interventions.
+Beyond instance-level attribution, recent work has linked training data properties to model development.
+For instance, \citet{qin-etal-2025-data} demonstrate that data complexity and diversity influence whether models adopt shortcut heuristics versus systematic rules.
+Similarly, studies have observed correlations between data patterns and the emergence of induction heads \citep{lee2025influencedynamicsstagewisedata, baker2025structuralinferenceinterpretingsmall}, yet these remain primarily observational.
+In contrast, we move beyond observation to conduct causal interventions, verifying the impact of specific data on circuit formation.
+This provides mechanistic insights into ICL and a framework for fine-grained training interventions.